 A simpler operating construct is preferred, with clearly defined curtailment periods known in advance.

-This offering can be particularly effective where curtailment is expected to occur during limited, well-defined periods and where customers can operationally plan around scheduled restrictions.
+This offering can be particularly effective where curtailment is expected to occur during limited, well-defined periods and where customers can reasonably plan facility operations around scheduled restrictions.
+Scheduled connections are not intended for locations where constraints are highly variable or materially influenced by real-time operating conditions.

 Contractual Considerations (how this fits in the DG process, commitments, targets, etc.)

-Because scheduled operation relies on pre-defined, time-based limits rather than dynamic, real-time control, the use case is far less complex and does not require a separate contract with additional terms and conditions.
+Because scheduled operation relies on pre-defined, time-based limits rather than dynamic, real-time control, the operating construct is far less complex than actively managed connections and does not require a separate operating agreement.
 The Dispatch Limiting Schedule is incorporated directly into the Special Operating Requirements section of the Interconnection Service Agreement (ISA).
 The ISA remains the sole governing agreement, with the Dispatch Limiting Schedule establishing the specific operating constraints under which the facility is permitted to interconnect and operate.

 Queue position and tariff fairness principles are preserved.
 Electing a scheduled connection does not change a project’s queue position.
 A customer may be able to interconnect sooner because scheduled operating limits can reduce or eliminate the need for traditional system upgrades.
-Under this construct, the means by which the facility connects safely is the application of predefined operating limits rather than physical system modifications, consistent with the intent of the tariff.
+Under this construct,safe interconnection is achieved through predefined operating limits rather than physical system modifications, consistent with the intent of the tariff.

 Benefits & Tradeoffs (why someone would choose this)